 Failure to ensure you are compliant with TM44 regulation is punishable by a fixed penalty fine of £300.
 This fine can be repeated weekly until you have a valid certificate in place.
 That means the fine for not being compliant is in fact unlimited.

-How will a TM44 benefit me and my business?
+How will an Air Conditioning Inspection (ACI) benefit me and my business?

 Besides ensuring you are compliant with UK law, TM44 inspections do provide a range of other advantages.